 The BBC even has an interactive game, called the Gunpowder Plot Game, which will test your knowledge of history the day.
 This game is fun for history buffs and novices alike.

 Have you ever been to a Guy Fawkes party?
 Please leave your comments below.

 Pin this post about the history of Guy Fawkes Day for later

 Would you like a reminder of this post about bonfire night?
 Just pin this image to one of your trivia boards on Pinterest so that you will easily be able to find it later.

-If you love to plan, head on over to get my free printable calendar for the National Days in November.
-It’s a big help when you plan for the month.
+If you love to do puzzles, head on over to get my free printable word search for the national days in November.
+The kids will love it too.